 The Bible student should go to the Bible and dig it out for himself.
 For this, he must get a good understanding of how to interpret the Bible.

-On several occasions, I have heard preachers condemn commentaries.
-One year when I was a young Christian, in fact, I determined to read and study the Bible alone and to forgo consulting any commentaries or other extra-biblical sources.
-I did this religiously and prayerfully for a few weeks, and I can testify that the Lord made it plain to me that I need help from men and that He was not going to give me everything by direct enlightenment.
+On several occasions I have heard people condemn commentaries.
+When I was a young Christian, I determined to read and study the Bible alone and to forgo consulting any commentaries or other extra-biblical sources.
+I did this religiously for a few weeks, and I can testify that the Lord made it plain to me that I need help from men and that He was not going to give me everything by direct enlightenment.
 It is not that the Bible is weak or insufficient; it is that I am only one weak man and can’t possibly know and understand everything without help.
 When I rejected the use of commentaries, I was left with my own meager resources.
-And though I have recognized gifts in understanding and teaching the Bible, I am at best only a very puny man with very limited ideas.
-Any man who is honest before God will affirm that most of his knowledge and understanding was learned from other men.
+And though I have some gifts in understanding and teaching the Bible, I am at best only a very puny man with very limited ideas.
+Any man who is honest before God will acknowledge that most of his knowledge and understanding was gleaned from other men.
 God has ordained this.
-That is why we start life as a child and are dependent upon parents and tutors, and even as we grow older, we remain very dependent upon the help of others.
+That is why we start life as a child and are dependent upon parents and tutors, and even as we grow older we remain very dependent upon the help of others.

 Charles Spurgeon did not have a lot of patience with preachers who despise commentaries.
 He addressed the following statement to his Bible School students: